Copyright© Stevie Mann/ILRI, via flickr, CC BY-NC-SA 2.0

 At government negotiations in October 2019, the German government newly pledged 45.3 million euros to Malawi for development cooperation.
 As interim pledges had already been made previously, including for reconstruction after Cyclone Idai, the total amount of German support for 2018 and 2019 is 91.3 million euros.

-In addition, Malawi will receive funds of up to 43.6 million euros for the two-year period through the special initiative “One World – No Hunger”.
+In addition, Malawi will receive funds of up to 43.6 million euros for the two-year period through the Special Initiative “Transformation of Agricultural and Food Systems”.
 They are intended to support agricultural innovations and improve food security.